SilvanaJ90/Store/README.md

 - [Authors](https://github.com/SilvanaJ90/ML-Portfolio?tab=readme-ov-file#authors)

 ### General project requirements
+EleganceAI is built on a robust RAG system, leveraging key technologies:

+LLM (Large Language Models) to provide consistent, automated responses to customer inquiries.
+NLP (Natural Language Processing) to understand customer context and generate personalized recommendations.
+Database and API integration to manage backend tasks like quotes, payments, and shipment tracking.

 ### General functionalities

+The development of EleganceAI is structured into several key stages, each focusing on different aspects of the project:

+Backend Development
+    Creation and connection of databases.
+    Development of APIs, ensuring smooth integration with the e-commerce platform.

+RAG System Development
+    Applying machine learning techniques to analyze customer preferences.
+    Predicting products of interest, focusing on web integration to display real-time, dynamic recommendations.

 ### RAG System with LangChain Framework

 ![This is an image](https://github.com/SilvanaJ90/ML-Portfolio/blob/main/img/rag.png)

+RAG System Architecture

 | Components     | File | Description |
 | -------------- | ------- | ----------- |